faroedev/faroe.dev/pages/index.md

 Some key features of the server:

-1. Takes care of many auth components, including password verification, email address verification, session management, and rate limiting.
+1. Takes care of all that hard parts.
+Passwords, email address verification, sessions, rate limiting, password resets, and more.
 2. Extends your existing user database instead of replacing it.
 3. Only ephemeral data is stored.
 Less things to manage and worry about.
-4. No cookies.
-It works with both web and mobile applications.

 ```ts
 const result = await client.createSignup(emailAddress);